Turkey's currency crisis deepens after Erdogan's latest rate cut | Business

 Turkey's currency crisis deepens after Erdogan's latest rate cut

-Turkey's currency crisis accelerated on Friday as it plunged 8% to a new record low, gripped by concerns over an inflationary spiral brought on by President Tayyip Erdogan's unorthodox plan to slash interest rates in the face of soaring prices.
+Turkey's currency crisis accelerated on Friday as the lira plunged 8%, gripped by fears of an inflationary spiral brought on by President Tayyip Erdogan's unorthodox plan to slash interest rates in the face of soaring prices.

+Business leaders issued rare public criticism of economic policies.
+The head of Istanbul Chamber of Industry said he had been "astonished" to watch the central bank slash rates, then sell foreign reserves to support the lira the next day.
+The lira hit a new record low of 17.0705 to the dollar, triggering direct central bank intervention in the market - its fifth effort this month to address what it called "unhealthy" prices.

 "We believe that the current mix of policies is essentially unsustainable," Maxim Rybnikov, director sovereign ratings for the EMEA region at S&P Global Ratings, said in a webcast.
 POLICY FRAMEWORK REASSESSMENT?

-The bank signaled it would pause the easing cycle to monitor its effects in the next three months when "all aspects of the policy framework will be reassessed to create a foundation for a sustainable price stability", it said.
+The bank signalled it would pause the easing cycle to monitor its effects in the next three months, when "all aspects of the policy framework will be reassessed in order to create a foundation for a sustainable price stability", it said.
 "Possibly that means other interest rate channels could be under consideration," Rybnikov said.
 The central bank has in the past used an interest rate corridor in setting rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)